LoopKit/loopdocs/docs/nightscout/ifttt.md

 <img src="../img/IFTTT_button.png" width="550">
 </p>

-* Connect the buttonwidget by clicking on the large red "connect" button (You will only have to "connect" the widgets for the first applet you make.
+* Connect the button widget by clicking on the large black"connect" button twice, once on the main screen and then second on the pop-up window that will appear immediately after that.
+(You will only have to "connect" the widgets for the first applet you make.
 After that the widgets will already connected to your IFTTT account.)

 <p align="center">
 <img src="../img/IFTTT_connect1.png" width="550">